-- Conce a year - More than once a year
+- Once a year

+- More than once a year

+- Describe:

-4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that in-home CCDF child care providers comply with the applicable licensing standards, including health, safety, and fire standards.
+4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that child care center providers comply with the applicable licensing standards, including health, safety, and fire standards.

-5. List the citation(s) for your state/territory's policies regarding inspections for licensed in-home CCDF providers d) List the entity(ies) in your state/territory that are responsible for conducting prelicensure inspections and unannounced inspections of licensed CCDF providers Division of Regulated Child Care
+5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers